-In this case, the patient's autonomy threatens their own health.
-The artificial agent must handle the compromise between the patient's dignity (their rights to behave as they want) and the
+In this case, the patient's autonomy threatens his own health.
+The artificial agent must handle the compromise between the patient's dignity (their rights to behave as they want) and the purpose for which it has been designed and implemented.

-6 Towards a taxonomy of ethical conflicts
+Towards a taxonomy of ethical conflicts

 The previous cases allow us to highlight some features of the ethical conflicts that may rise in autonomous agents systems.
-We will mainly distinguish between two features: contextual features and decision features.
+We will mainly distinguish between two features: system features and decision features.
+System features deal with the elements that characterize the kind of system in which ethical conflicts may hold whereas decision features deal with the elements that characterize the kind of decision that the autonomous agents involved in the ethical should make.

-6.1 Contextual features
+System features

-Contextual features deal with the elements that characterize the kind of system in which ethical conflicts may hold.
-In each of the previous case studies, several autonomous agents are involved with, at least, one human being.
+Each of the previous case studies involves several autonomous agents with, at least, one human being.
 The human being may act as an operator, a user or simply an entity to interact with.
-In each case, the question of depriving the human being of his/her autonomy is raised: the responsible vehicle wonders about risking to kill a human being, the conflicting UAV about taking over the authority from the operator, the lying personal assistant about going against the community, the benevolent monitoring agent about going against the patient's preferences.
+In each case, the question of depriving the human being of their autonomy is raised:

+- the responsible vehicle wonders about risking to kill a human being, - the conflicting UAV about taking over the authority from the operator, - the lying personal assistant about going against the community, - the benevolent monitoring agent about going against the patient's preferences.

 Moreover, in each case, the artificial agent may be the direct cause of the human being's autonomy deprivation.
-To sum up, we can identify three contextual features that may lead to ethical conflicts:
+To sum up, we can identify three system features that may lead to ethical conflicts:

-- at least one human being is involved and is likely to be deprived of his/her autonomy: this contextual feature stresses the fact that ethical issues are considered as soon as an artificial agent is in interaction of any kind with at least one human being; - several autonomous (artificial or human) agents are involved; - involvement of the notion of being responsible is at stake.
+at least one human being is involved and is likely to be deprived of their autonomy: this system feature highlights the fact that ethical issues are considered as soon as an artificial agent is involved in an interaction of any kind with at least one human being.